probablynotryan/neighborhood/README.md

 Expected Output: "..., 50, Beep!
 Boop!
 Will you be my neighbor?
 54."

 ---
-Test: "It should return a string of "Will you be my neighbor" when the returned range has a "3" in it."
+Test: "It should return a string within an array of "Will you be my neighbor?" when the returned range has a "3" in it."

 let userInput = 14;